tAndreani/airr-standards/docs/standards/minutes_ministd.rst

 New Topics
 ==========

-*  Merger of AIRR Standards WG: ComRepo, DataRep and MiniStd currently have 4--5 calls every month in which a core group of 5--6 people frequently talk about similar topics to an extended group of participants.
+*  Merger of AIRR Standards WGs: ComRepo, DataRep and MiniStd currently have 4--5 calls every month in which a core group of 5--6 people frequently talk about similar topics to an extended group of participants.
 We would like to see whether we can increase the